twilio/video-quickstart-ios/README.md

 #### Prerequisites

 This project uses Apple's Swift programming language 3.0 for iOS, and the only supported way to develop iOS apps is on an Apple computer running OS X and Xcode.
-We have tested this application with the latest versions of iOS (10.0) and Xcode (8.0) at the time of this writing.
+We have tested this application with the latest versions of iOS (10.3) and Xcode (8.3) at the time of this writing.

+**Note: If you haven't used Twilio before, welcome!
+You'll need to [Sign up for a Twilio account](https://www.twilio.com/try-twilio) first.
+It's free!**

 #### About the Quickstart Project